The Critical Mean-field Chayes-Machta Dynamics: Proof sketch and techniques

 We comment briefly on how we prove this lemma.
 Our starting point is two configurations with the same ``large'' component structure; i.e., $\mathcal{S}_{\omega}(X_0) = \mathcal{S}_{\omega}(Y_0)$.
 We use the maximal matching $W_0$ to couple the activation of the large components in $X_0$ and $Y_0$.
 The small components \emph{not matched} by $W_0$, i.e., those counted in $Z_0$, are then activated independently.
 This creates a discrepancy $\mathcal{D}_0$ between the number of active vertices from each copy.
 Since $\E[\mathcal{D}_0] = 0$ and $\var(\mathcal{D}_0) = \Theta(Z_0) = \Theta({n^{4/3}}{\on^{-1/2}})$, it follows from Hoeffding's inequality that $\mathcal{D}_0 \le {n^{2/3}}{\on^{-1/4}}$ w.h.p.
 To fix this discrepancy, we use the small components \emph{matched} by $W_0$.
 Specifically, under the assumptions in Lemma~\ref{lemma:critical:q<2:second-step-third}, we can construct a coupling of the activation of the small components so that the difference in the number of activated vertices from the small components from each copy is exactly $\mathcal{D}_0$ with probability $\Omega(1)$.
 This part of the construction utilizes random walks over the integers; in particular, we use a lower bound for the maximum of such a random walk.

 We need to repeat this process until $Z_t = 0$; this takes $O(\log n)$ steps since $Z_t \approx (1-1/q)^t Z_0$.
 However, there are a few complications.
 First, the initial assumptions on the component structure of the configurations are not preserved for this many steps w.h.p., so we need to relax the requirements as the process evolves.
 This is in turn possible because the discrepancy $\mathcal{D}_t$ decreases with each step, which implies that the probability of success of the coupling increases at each step.
+See Section~\ref{BigProof} for the detailed proof.

 We now indicate how these lemmas lead to a proof of Theorem \ref{theorem:critical:q<2:second-step} stated earlier.